sanskrit/raw_etexts_english/blogs/manasataramgini/2013-05-11_some-anti-astika-stories-of-the-jaina-s.md

 +++
-title = "Some anti-Astika stories of thexa0jaina-s"
+title = "Some anti-Astika stories of the jaina-s"

 +++
 The nAstika-s, smarting from their poor performance relative to the